nhanitk14dev/filament-menu-builder/README.md

 }
 ```

 After this you need to add your model in to the config file.
-You can add multiple models.
+You can add multiple models. eg:

 ```php
 return [